BenoitRichard1212/air-local-docker/README.md

 #### Running WP CLI Commands

 Running WP CLI commands against an environment is easy.
 First, make sure you are somewhere within your environment directory (by default, this is somewhere within `~/air-local-docker-sites/<environment>/`).
-Once within the environment directory, simply run `airlocal wp "<command>"`. `<command>` can be any valid command you would otherwise pass directly to WP CLI.
+Once within the environment directory, simply run `airlocal wp <command>`. `<command>` can be any valid command you would otherwise pass directly to WP CLI.
-**NOTE: Make sure to wrap the command in quotes or else it will fail**.

 Examples:

-- `airlocal wp "search-replace 'mysite.com' 'mysite.test'"`
+- `airlocal wp search-replace mysite.com mysite.test`
-- `airlocal wp "site list"`
+- `airlocal wp site list`

 #### Shell